theislab/moscot-framework_reproducibility/notebooks/time/mouse_temporal/Readme.md

 <details>
     <summary>1_Cell_type_transition_analysis  </summary>
+    &nbsp;

-Both moscot and TOME are run on the same latent representation to obtain cell type transition rates, which are then evaluated.
+Both moscot and TOME were run on the same latent representation to obtain cell type transition rates, which are then evaluated.

 #### 0_TOME: